Policy 303 - Professional Conduct

 - Professional Organizations: Employees who belong to outside professional organizations should ensure that association with the organization, its conduct or membership, does not have a negative impact on the individual’s ability to perform the duties of his or her job.
 Employees should take care not to represent themselves as spokespersons for the University.

-- Alcohol and Other Drugs: Being under the influence of alcohol or illegal or controlled substances when reporting to work, while on the job, or in connection with carrying out University responsibilities is prohibited.
+- Alcohol and Other Drugs: Being under the influence of alcohol, marijuana, or illegal or controlled substances when reporting to work, while on the job, or in connection with carrying out University responsibilities is prohibited.
 In addition, possessing or selling illegal or controlled substances while on the job, or in connection with carrying out University responsibilities is also prohibited.
 This complements other University policies including those regarding the drug free workplace.

 - Dress: Employees are expected to dress in a manner appropriate to their work environment and to the type of work performed.
 In instances of uncertainty, the supervisor should be consulted.
 All employees are expected to maintain acceptable levels of grooming and personal hygiene.